Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 ### getVisitorProfile

 {% hint style="info" %}
-Method `getVisitorProfileWithCompletionHandler` was added in ACPAudience version 2.1.0.
+The `getVisitorProfileWithCompletionHandler` method was added in ACPAudience version 2.1.0.
 {% endhint %}

 This API returns the visitor profile that was most recently obtained.
 For easy access across multiple launches of your app, the visitor profile is saved in `NSUserDefaults`.
-If no signal has been submitted, nil is returned.
+If no signal has been submitted, `nil` is returned.

+#### Objective-C

-#### **Syntax**
+**Syntax**

 ```objectivec
 + (void) getVisitorProfile: (nonnull void (^) (NSDictionary* __nullable visitorProfile)) callback;